gzhaha/myBase-Plugins/plugins/README.md

 ## 5. Save2QuickText.js
 This plugin can be used to save selected text to Quick text (*.q.txt) file and normal text (txt) file.
 You can access to this function by selecting the content and via right click menu -> Text Utilities -> Save to Quick Text.

+## 6. Export records to CSV file.js
+This plugin is created by peihaowang.
+It can be used to search the database/branch for a list of specified data records [key=value] and save results in a .csv file.